steverydz/steverydz.github.io/_posts/2020-11-20-a-simple-way-to-deal-with-email.md

 ---
 layout: post
 title: A simple way to deal with email
-description: Where I talk about my way of keeping my inbox clean
 ---

 I have a process for dealing with email which enables me to achieve inbox zero every time I visit my inbox.
 I discovered this technique whilst watching [a video of David Allen](https://www.youtube.com/watch?v=sMvUlLI37jM), the founder of [the GTD methodology](https://gettingthingsdone.com/).
 After putting this idea into practice I&rsquo;ve found it&rsquo;s had a positive impact on my peace of mind and productivity.